NEZNAMY/TAB/.github/wiki/feature_guide_belowname.md

   * [Tip 1 - Heart symbol](#tip-1---heart-symbol)

 # About
 This features gives you control over Minecraft's scoreboard objective feature with BELOW_NAME slot.
-This line is displayed below the nametags of all player entities in game.
-It is not possible to explicitly disable this feature for NPCs; however, this goal can be achieved (see below for more info).
+On Minecraft 1.21.11 and below, it is visible on all player entities (including NPCs).
+On 26.1.x, it is visible on all player entities and all named entities (such as holograms), making this feature unusable.
+On 26.2 and above, it only appears on entities with a score assigned (the ideal implementation).
-It is only visible when within an 8-block range of the player (the range is hardcoded in the client and cannot be changed with a plugin).
+It is only visible when the target player is within a 10-block range of the viewer (the value is configurable since Minecraft 26.1).

 Example visual effect:
 ![](https://images-ext-1.discordapp.net/external/YlGPCRDJVeZZI0TPWmVBKyHszxSkjatmclyqUThvTz8/https/image.prntscr.com/image/jcETUzVQQYqectQ2aI4iqQ.png)